Department of Mathematical Sciences

 -

-My research focuses on interactions between combinatorics and topology,
+Description: My research focuses on interactions between combinatorics and topology,

 particularly those involving oriented matroids, convex polytopes, and other